 - Reads: A number indicating the popularity of this particular article.
 An article which has not yet been published will display N/A here. - Type: Refers to the Article Type, the format of the article.
-You cannot change this field once it has been assigned. - Number: The article's unique identification number on the Newscoop server. - Created by: the name of the Newscoop user who created this article.
+You cannot change this field once it has been assigned. - Number: The article's unique identification number on the Newscoop server. - Created by: The name of the Newscoop user who created this article.
 You cannot change this field. - Webcode: A unique code intended to help readers find the article online.
-Webcodes can be displayed as part of a corresponding article in a print publication.
+Webcodes can be displayed as part of a corresponding article in a print publication. - Rating: The score of the article, as rated by readers of your publication.